 Ordinarily, the concept of scientists warning the world of its imminent doom only to fall on deaf ears would be a little too real for laughter.
-But under the guidance of a versatile, satirical genius such as Adam McKay – who worked his way up from Saturday Night Live head writer to becoming Academy Award-nominated director of The Big Short – and based on the first teaser trailer released today, Netflix’s forthcoming black comedy Don’t Look Up starring Leonardo DiCaprio and Jennifer Lawrence might just succeed.
+But under the guidance of a versatile, satirical genius such as Adam McKay – who worked his way up from Saturday Night Live head writer to becoming Academy Award-nominated director of The Big Short – and based on the full-length trailer released today, Netflix’s forthcoming black comedy Don’t Look Up starring Leonardo DiCaprio and Jennifer Lawrence might just succeed.

 As McKay himself describes it, the film represents a natural evolution of his oeuvre.
 Although many will have anticipated this, given how he hasn’t exactly strayed too far away from humour in The Big Short, Vice, and HBO’s Succession (despite exploring conventionally dramatic subject matter).
 Tonally, we’re in for something in between The Big Short and The Other Guys.